-Of course, you can always dip into your long-term savings – like a Roth IRA – to cover these costs.
+Of course, you can always dip into your Roth IRA to cover these costs.
 But is it a good idea, financially speaking?
 Or do the drawbacks outweigh the benefits?
-Here’s what you need to know about using Roth IRA funds as a down payment when you’re buying a house.
+Here’s what you need to know…

 If you have a large amount of money in a Roth IRA, it’s tempting to use it as a down payment on your first home.
-But there are several taxes and penalties you may face, depending on the details of your withdrawal.
+But there are several taxes and penalties you may face, depending on your situation.

-There are two types of Roth IRA contribution categories you should know about: the contributions, and the investment return on those contributions.
+There are two types of Roth IRA contribution categories: the contributions, and the investment return on those contributions.
 Basically, there’s the original sum you deposited, and the interest you’ve made on that sum.
 If you’re trying to finance a home purchase, this distinction ends up being very important.
 Here’s how:

 - Contributions: You are free to withdraw the original contributions made to your Roth IRA at any time.
 There is no tax penalty regardless of when you withdraw the distribution.